space-wizards/docs/src/en/proposals/krunklehorn-informant.md

   - item: small, 1x2
   - CheckDNAOnUse
   - SpawnItemsOnUse
-- New item: SuspiciousPackage
+- [ ] New item: SuspiciousPackage
   - RewardInformantOnUse
-  - tag: SusPack
+  - tag: SusPack (New)
-- New item: SuspiciousPackageNoRecipient
+- [ ] New item: SuspiciousPackageNoRecipient
   - prefix: Extra
-  - tag: ExtraSusPack
+  - tag: ExtraSusPack (New)
-- New abstract prototype: BaseCluePrototype
+- [ ] New abstract prototype: BaseCluePrototype
   - Defines a bool for weak vs. strong, required
-- New clue prototypes: XCluePrototype
+- [ ] New clue prototypes: XCluePrototype
   - Inherit from BaseCluePrototype
   - Name varies
   - One for each of the weak and strong clues
-- New component and system: InformantCluesSystem
+- [ ] New component and system: InformantCluesSystem
   - Component contains ProtoId<BaseCluePrototype> list for weak and strong clue prototypes
   - System contains entity query for all InformantRoleComponent owners (OLD, needs antag rework)
   - System contains a list of BaseCluePrototype